-Pilot Weather Reports (PIREPs) describe in-flight weather encountered by pilots.
+Pilot Weather Reports (PIREPs) (Figure 6-42) provide timely weather information for a particular route of flight.
 When significant weather conditions are reported or forecast, Air Traffic Control (ATC) facilities are required to solicit PIREPs.
-A PIREP may contain unforecast adverse weather conditions, such as low in-flight visibility, icing conditions, wind shear, turbulence, and type of aircraft flown.
+A PIREP may contain adverse weather conditions, such as low in-flight visibility, icing conditions, wind shear, and turbulence.
 PIREPs are issued as either Routine (UA) or Urgent (UUA).

-Another type of PIREP is an Air Report (AIREP).
-AIREPs are used almost exclusively by commercial airlines.
+Air Reports or AIREPs are similar to PIREPs, but used almost exclusively by commercial airlines.

-Figure 6-42 AIREPs and PIREPs on the Weather Data Link Page
+Figure 6-42 AIREPs and PIREPs on the XM Weather Data Link Page